juxor/afaq/markdown/secG3.md

 come, the capitalists will use the regular army and militia to shoot down those who are not satisfied.
 It won't be so if the people are equally ready."_
 Even reformist unions were arming themselves to protect themselves, with many workers applauding their attempts to organise union militias.
-As worker put it, _"[w]ith union men well armed and accustomed to military tactics, we could keep Pinkerton's men at a distance . . .
+As one worker put it: _"With union men well armed and accustomed to military tactics, we could keep Pinkerton's men at a distance . . .
 Employers would think twice, too, before they attempted to use troops against us . . .
 Every union ought to have its company of sharpshooters."_ [quoted by Richard Jules Oestreicher, **Solidarity and Fragmentation**, p.
 200 and p.
 135]

 While the violent rhetoric of the Chicago anarchists was used at their trial